|Minimum Credit Score||Max DTI Ratio||Get an Offer|

 If you’re looking to refinance, Better says you can apply in as little as 3 minutes.
 You’ll just need to have some equity in the property.
 Just enter in some basic details and you’ll be sent an estimate and matched with a loan officer who can walk you through the process.
 Usually, customers can get from their initial query to a locked in mortgage in as little as 3-6 weeks.

 You will need to have a credit score of at least 620, which, while higher than the requirements of some companies, is still pretty average for the industry.
-For more information about Better's refinance loans, take a look at the full Better Mortgage review.

 - Every customer gets a dedicated loan officer